-- A grand jury has until January 7 to decide whether Officer Darren Wilson should be charged
+A judge recently gave the grand jury until January 7 to decide if Wilson should be charged

 St. Louis County Judge Carolyn Whittington has extended the grand jury’s deadline until January 7, said Paul Fox, the county’s director of judicial administration.